A repeating fast radio burst associated with a persistent radio source: FAST Burst Sample Analysis

-For comparison we give redshift estimates for different values of $f_{\rm IGM}$ if a fixed value of $\DMh = 50~\DMunits$ is used (as is often found in the literature) along with the above quoted mean value for the MW contribution.
-For $f_{\rm IGM}$ ranging from 0.6 to 1, we obtain mean redshift values of 1.61 to 0.96, respectively, much larger than for the identified host galaxy.
+For comparison we also give redshift estimates for different values of $f_{\rm IGM}$ if a fixed value of $\DMh = 50~\DMunits$ is used (as is often found in the literature) along with the above quoted mean value for the MW contribution.
+For $f_{\rm IGM}$ ranging from 0.6 to 1, we obtain a range of redshift values from 2.2 to 0.9 (including the 68\% redshift interval derived from the redshift CDF for each value of $f_{\rm IGM}$), much larger than for the redshift of 0.241 for the identified host galaxy.